SergeyPiskunov/micropython-hx711/README.md

 # micropython-hx711
-Micropython driver for HX711 24-Bit Analog-to-Digital Converter
+Micropython driver for the HX711 24-Bit Analog-to-Digital Converter

 Latest version supports:
 - retrieving data from the channel 'A' with gain 128 and 64,